ASVLeipzig/cor-asv-ann/README.md

   > Open and deserialise PAGE input files, then iterate over the element
   > hierarchy down to the TextLine level.
 Concatenate the TextEquivs for
-  > all lines with the same TextLine IDs, optionally differentiating
+  > all lines with the same TextLine IDs (if `match-on=id`) or boundary
+  > points (if `match-on=coords`) or baseline points (if `match-
+  > on=baseline`).

+  > If `add-filegrp-comments` is true, then differentiate them by adding
+  > their original fileGrp name in @comments.
+If `add-filegrp-index` is
-  > them by adding their original fileGrp name in @comments.
+  > true, then differentiate them by adding their original fileGrp index
+  > in @index.

   > Produce new output files by serialising the resulting hierarchy.

-Options:
+Subcommands:
+    worker      Start a processing worker rather than do local processing server      Start a processor server rather than do local processing

+Options for processing:
-  -I, --input-file-grp USE        File group(s) used as input -O, --output-file-grp USE       File group(s) used as output -g, --page-id ID                Physical page ID(s) to process --overwrite                     Remove existing output pages/images
+  -m, --mets URL-PATH             URL or file path of METS to process [./mets.xml] -w, --working-dir PATH          Working directory of local workspace [dirname(URL-PATH)] -I, --input-file-grp USE        File group(s) used as input -O, --output-file-grp USE       File group(s) used as output -g, --page-id ID                Physical page ID(s) to process instead of full document [] --overwrite                     Remove existing output pages/images
-                                  (with --page-id, remove only those) -p, --parameter JSON-PATH       Parameters, either verbatim JSON string or JSON file path -P, --param-override KEY VAL    Override a single JSON object key-value pair, taking precedence over --parameter -m, --mets URL-PATH             URL or file path of METS to process -w, --working-dir PATH          Working directory of local workspace -l, --log-level [OFF|ERROR|WARN|INFO|DEBUG|TRACE]
+                                  (with "--page-id", remove only those) --profile                       Enable profiling --profile-file PROF-PATH        Write cProfile stats to PROF-PATH.
+Implies "--profile" -p, --parameter JSON-PATH       Parameters, either verbatim JSON string or JSON file path -P, --param-override KEY VAL    Override a single JSON object key-value pair, taking precedence over --parameter -U, --mets-server-url URL       URL of a METS Server for parallel incremental access to METS If URL starts with http:// start an HTTP server there, otherwise URL is a path to an on-demand-created unix socket -l, --log-level [OFF|ERROR|WARN|INFO|DEBUG|TRACE]
-                                  Log level
+                                  Override log level globally [INFO]

+Options for information:
-  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON and exit -h, --help                      This help message -V, --version                   Show version
+  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON -D, --dump-module-dir           Show the 'module' resource location path for this processor -h, --help                      Show this message -V, --version                   Show version

 Parameters:
    "add-filegrp-comments" [boolean - false]
+    set @comments of each TextEquiv to the fileGrp/@USE it came from "add-filegrp-index" [boolean - false]
-    set @comments of each TextEquiv to the fileGrp it came from
+    set @index of each TextEquiv to the fileGrp index (zero based) it came from
+   "match-on" [string - "id"]
+    information to match lines on (element @id, Coords/@points, Baseline/@points)
+    Possible values: ["id", "coords", "baseline"]
 ```

 ### [OCR-D processor](https://ocr-d.de/en/spec/cli) interface `ocrd-cor-asv-ann-mark`